nickazakov/lens-studio-utilities/Debugger Window/README.md

 # Debugger Window

-Feel free to use this utility in your experience for some easy multi-variable debugging.
+Feel free to use this lightweight debugger utility in your experience for some easy multi-variable debugging.
 <br/>
 Developed in **Lens Studio 4.34**